 Fact 1 – When You File For Bankruptcy, You Usually Get to Keep Most of Your Property

 If you file for bankruptcy, you do not have to lose all of your property.
-For example, when you file for Chapter 7 bankruptcy, your furniture, clothes, household goods, one car, and your house are usually protected and they will not be liquidated to pay your creditors.
+For example, when you file for Chapter 7 bankruptcy in Las Vegas, your furniture, clothes, household goods, one car, and your house are usually protected and they will not be liquidated to pay your creditors.